 Grouping

-I chose the groups and chose kids who could work together successfully.
+I chose who was in each group and chose kids who could work together successfully.
 Four to a group was ideal for me with no more than 6 groups.
-For larger classes some groups would have to go up to 5 students.
+For larger classes, some groups would have to go up to 5 students.

 If your centers are all in one class period, there’s no need to keep track of who is in a particular group.

-If you will spread centers out over two class periods, here’s an easy way to keep track.
+If you will spread centers out over two class periods, here are two easy ways to keep track.

 DO NOT depend on the kids to remember!!!